top of page

 Healing Connections

-I became a therapist because I wanted to know how to be there for people, how to respond in a way that is helpful.
-I wanted to know what the right things were to say, and I wanted to understand people’s stories.
-So, I did- I became a therapist, and I learned all the things I wanted to learn.
-The reason I am working as a therapist now is for those moments of healing in my office.
-The moments of human connection.
+I became a therapist because I wanted to know how to truly be there for people — to respond in ways that actually helped.
+I wanted to understand their stories and know what to say in hard moments.
+So I studied, trained, and learned all the things I set out to learn.
+But the reason I continue this work today is for the moments of healing that happen in my office — moments of real human connection.

 I go home to my kids and family.
 I am happy to be with them and love them.
 Will I pass on an intergenerational wound to them?
 May be.
 I hope not.
 But if I do, I hope they find someone to talk to that they can feel safe with.
 A human connection that they can relax into and find healing.

-“Out of your vulnerabilities, will comes your strength." - Sigmund Freud
+“Out of your vulnerabilities, comes your strength." - Sigmund Freud

-“Out of your vulnerabilities, will comes your strength." - Sigmund Freud
+“Out of your vulnerabilities, comes your strength." - Sigmund Freud

 bottom of page